Quantum-limited amplification without instability: Equally balanced amplifier

+The Bogoliubov amplifiers require the optimal matching of the parametric coupling strength (e.g. OIBA) and the detuning (e.g. ODBA) to the coupling to the output port.
+However, obtaining an amplifier with no-gain bandwidth limitation is as well possible for a range of other parameters (with the price of a slightly reduced bandwidth).
+The onset of the this parameter region appears for a balanced choice of coupling strengths and/or detuning.
+We illustrates this briefly in what follows.

-For a balanced choice of coupling parameters in the Hamiltonian given in Eq.~(\ref{Eq.:HamiltonianDbasis}), i.e., $G_{1} = G_{2} = G \in \mathbb{R}$, we obtain a quantum nondemolition (QND) interaction \cite{Braginsky1980}, i.e., both X-quadratures commute with the resulting Hamiltonian:
+We start with a balanced choice of coupling parameters in the Hamiltonian given in Eq.~(\ref{Eq.:HamiltonianDbasis}), i.e., $G_{1} = G_{2} = G \in \mathbb{R}$, here we obtain a quantum nondemolition (QND) interaction \cite{Braginsky1980}, i.e., both X-quadratures commute with the resulting Hamiltonian:

 Such a process corresponds to a non-disturbing measurement of the X-quadratures of each mode, where the P-quadratures obtain the information of the X-quadratures, which themselves are not affected by the measurement.
 The combined balanced gain and conversion process realize a phase-sensitive amplifier, whose nonreciprocal version was briefly introduced in our former work \cite{Metelmann2015}.
 Crucially, as the X-quadratures are not affected by the QND-interaction no squeezing of an input signal is possible and the amplifier cannot be impedanced matched on it's input port.